Human desire

 Running through this fantasy is a cultural expectation that the Universe is, in some hidden way, just - that Devine retribution and Grace will put its blatant injustices and unconscionable sufferings to right in the end.

-As Bob Dylan says:
+As Bob Dylan (Biblical scholar) says:

 For the loser now; Will be later to win;...
 The line it is drawn; The curse it is cast; The slow one now; Will later be fast; As the present now; Will later be past; The order is Rapidly fadin'.
 And the first one now; will later be last; for the times they are a-changin'. |

-Thus those ‘who chose their parents badly’ or suffer 'the slings and arrows of outrageous fortune' will somehow, sometime, be redeemed or compensated by a just universe; that there is a heavenly ‘Hays Code’ that monitors the script and ensures that evil is punished; good prevails and the balance is redressed.
+Thus, those ‘who chose their parents badly’ or suffer 'the slings and arrows of outrageous fortune' will somehow, sometime, be redeemed or compensated by a just universe; that there is a heavenly ‘Hays Code’ that monitors the script and ensures that evil is punished; good prevails and the balance is redressed.

 But hope or desire are not the same as fact.
 The main impact of these profoundly held desires is to reinforce religious beliefs; to perpetuate fruitless activity aimed at protecting one’s immortal soul; and ultimately to enslave their adherents.